 It should be noted that projects in the Statewide Mobility category are not eligible for DCHC MPO Local Input Points, and therefore will not be reviewed and prioritized by DCHC MPO as part of the process for allocation of Local Input Points.
+Projects that cascade down from the Statewide Mobility category are eligible for local input points and will be incorporated into the process described below.
 DCHC MPO will prioritize and allocate Local Input Points to eligible projects in the Regional Impact and Division Needs funding categories.

-Ranking Processes for the Allocation of Local Input Points
+Description of Criteria and Weights Ranking Processes for the Allocation of Local Input Points

-Per the guidance that was provided by the NCDOT SPOT Office, at least two qualitative criteria will be used for the purpose of allocation of local points.
+Per the guidance that was provided by the NCDOT SPOT Office, DCHC will utilize at least two qualitative criteria will be used for the purpose of allocation of local points.
 The table below shows the criteria to be used to rank projects for assignment of local points.
 Projects will be ranked based on a six-point scale.